yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 forum = 0
 +++

 Dear yuz-ers, we had fantastic progress during June!
-Driver bugs being squashed, kernel and CPU improvements, UI and input changes, and more!
+Driver bugs are being squashed, there are kernel and CPU improvements, UI and input changes, and more!

 <!--more-->